-The base-case model was implemented as a single-area, three-fishery model.
-A single area was defined with the catch removed using three concurrent fisheries (N70, S70, SRZ).
+The base-case model was implemented as a single-area, multiple fishery model.
+A single area was defined with the catch removed using three main concurrent fisheries (N70, S70, SRZ), with additional fisheries for IUU, and catches of the Ross Sea stock in the SPRFMO Area.
 Selectivity for each fishery was parameterised by a sex-based double-normal ogive (i.e., domed selectivity).
 In the 2013 assessment, the selectivity allowed for annual selectivity shifts that shifted the ogive left or right (shelf fishery) with changes in the mean depth of the fishery (slope and north fisheries in the Ross Sea) but this was removed in 2015 following CCAMLR recommendation.
 The double-normal selectivity was parameterised using four estimable parameters and allowed for differences in maximum selectivity by sex; the maximum selectivity was fixed at one for males but estimated for females.
 The double-normal selectivity ogive was employed because it allowed the estimation of a declining right-hand limb in the selectivity curve.